apache/openwhisk-deploy-kube/README.md

 [Helm](https://github.com/kubernetes/helm) is a tool to simplify the deployment and management of applications on Kubernetes clusters.
-The OpenWhisk Helm chart requires the Helm 3.
+The OpenWhisk Helm chart requires Helm 3.

 Our automated testing currently uses Helm v3.2.4